If you have ever cut a cake or a pizza into slices, you have already dealt with fractions.

 A common denominator is a shared multiple of the denominators of two or more fractions.
 Adding or subtracting fractions with different denominators requires finding a common denominator.

-You can learn how to add fractions here .
+You can learn how to add fractions here.

 Unit Fraction

-A unit fraction is a fraction where the numerator is 1 .
+A unit fraction is a fraction where the numerator is $1$.
+For example, $\frac{1}{2}$.

 Types of Fractions

-When it comes to fractions, there are three main types: proper, improper, and mixed fractions.
+There are three main types: proper, improper, and mixed fractions.

 Proper Fractions